-You love the three-legged dog because it’s man’s best friend.
+You love the three-legged dog because it’s man’s best friend and we’ll consult with you about training your puppy.
 It is full of joy, it makes you smile.
 You might even feel a little sorry it only has three legs.
 But the dog has no idea it has three legs.
 You probably even wondered, like me: what the heck happened to the other leg?

 Do you have three-legged dogs in your company?

 This may seem like an odd comparison but it got me to thinking.
 Organizations have a lot of three-legged dogs.
 These are individuals that make you wonder: What the heck happened?
 How did they get a job here?
 How do they get to keep their job?
 We may love these individuals.
 We may feel sorry for them or we may even be a little bit disgusted with them for various reasons.

 In Dando’s Right Idea, Wrong Person matrix (get this free resource delivered to your inbox), we call three-legged dogs, “The Wonder.”
 We call them “The Wonder” because you spend most of your time wondering “What the heck do you do here?”

 Do you have the right team?